mnsdojo/timeX/README.md

 ## 🖥️ How to Use

 1. Open the Timex extension by clicking its icon in the Chrome toolbar.
-2. Set your desired daily time limit for Twitter usage.
+2. Set the desired time duration for Twitter usage (e.g., 5 minutes).
-3. The extension will track your time and notify you when you’ve hit your limit.
+3. The extension will track your time and notify you when the duration is up.
-4. Once your time is up, Twitter will be automatically blocked until the next day.
+4. Once your time is up, Twitter will be automatically blocked until you reset the timer.

 ---